|

 (Nepali Grilled Lamb Slices Marinated in Chili Sauce)

-2 lbs. lamb, cut into thin slices
+2 lbs. lamb, cut into thin slices (pork can also be used)

 1 tablespoon garlic, chopped